raspberrypi/documentation/linux/usage/text-editors.md

 To save and exit, enter the command `:wq`.
 To exit without saving, enter the command `:q!`.

-Vi requires you to use the H-J-K-L keys to navigate the file (Left, Down, Up, Right).
+Depending on your keyboard configuration you may find your cursor keys don't work.
+In this case you case use the H-J-K-L keys to navigate the file (Left, Down, Up, Right) in command mode.

 ### Vim